 What makes for a good chief information officer?
-The criteria likely differ from company to company, but there are foundational principles that don’t change – and which work.
-We hope to elucidate those of you who are looking for insights on CIO responsibility and strategic IT advice for better business leaders.
+The criteria likely differ from company to company.
+There are foundational principles that don’t change and work.
+We hope to elucidate those of you who are looking for insights on CIO responsibility and strategic IT advice.

-We believe CIOs should seize every opportunity to build information technology capabilities and credibility from the bottom up – and come by it with skill-sets infused with a sense of modern innovation.
+We believe CIOs should seize every opportunity to build information technology capabilities and credibility from the bottom up.
+CIO’s come by it with skill-sets infused with a sense of modern innovation.

 How clearly defined are your responsibilities for digital business?
 Are you the a) champion; b) influencer; or c) facilitator of digital strategy — or d) a bit of all three?